dankamongmen/notcurses/README.md

   mutate different `ncplane`s in different threads.
-* NCURSES has thread-ignorant and thread-semi-safe versions, trace-enabled and traceless versions, and versions with and without support for wide characters. notcurses is one library: no tracing, UTF-8, thread safety.
+* NCURSES has thread-ignorant and thread-semi-safe versions, trace-enabled and traceless versions, and versions with and without support for wide characters.
+  Notcurses is one library: no tracing, UTF-8, thread safety.
-* There is no `ESCDELAY` concept; notcurses expects that all bytes of a keyboard escape sequence arrive at the same time.
+* There is no `ESCDELAY` concept; Notcurses expects that all bytes of a keyboard escape sequence arrive at the same time.
 This improves latency and simplifies the API.
 * It is an error in NCURSES to print to the bottommost, rightmost coordinate of the screen when scrolling is disabled (because the cursor cannot be advanced).
-  Failure to advance the cursor does not result in an error in notcurses (but attempting to print at the cursor when it has been advanced off the plane *does*).
+  Failure to advance the cursor does not result in an error in Notcurses (but attempting to print at the cursor when it has been advanced off the plane *does*).